rfns/port/README.md

 # Port

-Port is a Caché Studio utility to export or import Caché files, but based on projects instead of namespaces.
-It also includes a %Studio.SourceControl class to make it's functionality more transparent for the developer.
+Port is a Caché Studio source control utility to export or import Caché files based on projects instead of namespaces.

-## The Six Project Reasons
+## The Six 'Why Projects?'
+Reasons

-Since it uses a project based approach to handle the source code, many things have been taken in mind.
+Since it uses a project based approach to handle the source code, the following advantages could be observed:

-* **Development and organization**: Keep the development and versioning within the project scope.
+* **Development and organization**: Development and versioning is kept within the project scope.
-* **Tests**: Isolated per project, close to it's source, can be run on-demand.
+* **Tests**: Allows the code to be tested atomically within the same project (which means no ^UnitTestRoot).
 * **Source format**: While the Caché Studio allows projects to be exported, it uses the XML Format.
 Such format, though functional, provides low readability.
-Port however, exports the source in plain format.
+Port however, exports the source in plain format using the new UDL format.
-* **SourceControl integration**: Exports the active item when when saved.
-No need to check-in or check-out the item.
-Let the project dictates the rules.
+* **SourceControl integration**: Seamlessly exports the active item when saved.
+No need to check-in items manually.
 * **Synchronization**: Keeps your repository in-sync with the project.
-Removes extraneous items when exported.
+Removes extraneous items when exported avoiding check-out usage.
 * **Smart backup**: Mirrors the application directory and backups only what is changed.

 ## How to install